Digital ID will ‘cut the faff’, Starmer says in bid to reverse public scepticism

 Sir Keir Starmer has said digital IDs will “cut the faff” as he sought to win back public support for the scheme.

-The Prime Minister insisted the identification system would never be needed to get into hospital amid concerns about its potential impact on accessing public services, civil liberties and data protection.
+The Prime Minister insisted the identification system would be voluntary and never be needed to get into hospital amid concerns about its potential impact on accessing public services, civil liberties and data protection.

 The proposed digital IDs announced by Sir Keir last month, to be introduced by 2029, would be mandatory for anyone working in the UK as part of efforts to clamp down on illegal working and therefore curb illegal migration.